-45. With respect to government practice, it should be emphasized that the Zionist national institutions were granted a monopoly in the field of planning and erecting new settlements in the State.
+With respect to government practice, it should be emphasized that the Zionist national institutions were granted a monopoly in the field of planning and erecting new settlements in the State.
 See Kretzmer, The Legal Status of Arabs, 8-94.
 See also the court's statement concerning Qa'adan of March 2000: "The Jewish Agency fulfilled the highest role concerning the realization of the Zionist vision, ingathering of the exiles and making the country flourish, and it has not yet completed the function designated for it.
-It still serves .... as the emissary of the Jewish people in developing the country as a Jewish democratic state."
+It still serves as the emissary of the Jewish people in developing the country as a Jewish democratic state."
 (Paragraph 36).

-entities in the State, such as the Planning and Construction Law 1965 (composition of the National Planning Council), and the Broadcasting Authority Law 1965 (composition of the Authority's plenum).
-Similar arrangements also exist with respect to the Jewish National Fund, whose representatives constitute, under the Israel Land Administration Law 1960, half of the members of the Israel
+Construction Law 1965 (composition of the National Planning Council)46, and the Broadcasting Authority Law 1965 (composition of the Authority's plenum).47 Similar arrangements also exist with respect to the Jewish National Fund, 48 whose representatives constitute, under the Israel Land Administration Law 1960,49 half of the members of the Israel Land Council,50 which establishes the land administration in Israel.51